OWASP/www-chapter-cleveland/index.md

 postal-code: 44106

 ---

 Welcome to the OWASP Cleveland Chapter.
-We've just reactivated our chapter in May 2024 and begun planning meetups, so consider joining one of our upcoming events.
-There, we'll focus on gauging the interests of the AppSec community in Northeast Ohio, and planning future events accordingly.
+Reactivated in May 2024, it is our goal is to meet monthly to discuss everything related to application security.
+Join us at one of our upcoming events to engage in conversations about the latest trends and best practices in the field.

 ## Upcoming Meetings

-We're hosting a Meet & Greet on June 5, 2024 at [Market Avenue Wine Bar](https://marketavenuewinebar.com/) in Ohio City.
-RSVP on Meetup: [https://www.meetup.com/owasp-cleveland-group/events/300914168/](https://www.meetup.com/owasp-cleveland-group/events/300914168/)
+We're hosting a meetup on Tuesday, 8/13 at [Market Avenue Wine Bar](https://marketavenuewinebar.com/) in Ohio City.
+RSVP on Meetup: [https://www.meetup.com/owasp-cleveland-group/events/302440241/](https://www.meetup.com/owasp-cleveland-group/events/302440241/)

 ## Chapter information